 Caribbean flower taken from a keepsake given to me in fabric which couldn't go on the sculpture so made in a mosaic

-Top rock: Community stories & keepsakes
+In the Top rock: Community stories & keepsakes

 Back: